-Transparency Practices for Empirical Social Science Research (Berkeley, CA)
+Transparency and Reproducibility Methods for Social Science Research (Berkeley, CA)

 Application: Participants will be chosen through a competitive selection process.
-Apply using the Summer Program portal (by clicking on the "Registration & Fees" tab at the top of this page) by providing your information and selecting the course.
-Also, upload the following documents via the portal:
+To apply, click on the "Registration" tab at the top of this page, provide your information, and select the course.
+Applicants must upload the following documentation:

-Please contact Guillaume Kroll (gkroll [at] berkeley [dot] edu) with any questions.
+Please contact Alex Wais (awais [at] berkeley [dot] edu) with any questions.